Thompson Family Page

 Mary (Martha) Self (1751-1784)

-Sarah Terrell (1754-1808)
+Sarah Terryll (1754-1808)

-Eliza(beth) Ann Kendrick (1761-1800)
+(Elizabeth) Ann Kendrick (1761-1800)

 Another possible daughter who is not named in the will but who is a strong DNA match to the family is Mary Elizabeth Thompson Tharp (ca. 1752-1852), born in North Carolina and died in Alabama at 100 years of age.
 The following timeline suggests how Charles and Amos likely fit into the family of William and Hannah Thompson (the births of some of their children are omitted for brevity):